-Dentoalveolar surgery is the very important aspect of Oral and Maxillofacial Surgery that concentrates on routine issues such as extractions, bone contouring, surgical root canals and minor soft tissue repairs.
+Dentoalveolar surgery is the very important aspect of Oral and Maxillofacial Surgery that concentrates on routine issues such as extractions, bone contouring, and minor soft tissue repairs.
 It actually represents nearly 50% of all minor surgeries completed in our office office setting.
 Anyone who has ever experienced a toothache will appreciate the importance of every day dentoalveolar surgery.

 Teeth may need to be removed for a number of reasons.
 This could include orthodontic considerations or as a result of extensive decay, "gum" disease, or trauma resulting in painful, abscessed, or loose teeth.
 In most non-emergency situations involving the need for dental extractions, we will evaluate and treat you at the same visit.
 This treatment can be performed under local anesthesia (numbing medicine), conscious sedation or general anesthesia.
 Please remember not to eat or drink anything (except for prescription medications) for at least 6-8 hours prior to your appointment if you would like to “go to sleep”.
 If your dentist has recently taken x-rays which show all of the teeth in question, please bring them with you to your appointment or verify that they have been sent and received.
 On many occasions a special Panoramic X-ray will be needed to identify vital structures in the area of the surgery.